olavea/Rubys-TimeShip/content/blog/2023/10/10/index.md

 ---
-title: Taking a Trip With Astro
+title: Taking a First Trip With Astro
 author: "@OlaHolstVea"
 date: 2023-10-10
 ---